-You still have to pay your portion of the cost allowed by the plan for a Part B drug whether you get it from a doctor's office or a
+You still have to pay your portion of the cost allowed by the plan for a Part B drug whether you get it from a doctor's office or a pharmacy.

-Medicare Part B prescription drugs may be subject to step therapy requirements, meaning that you may be asked to try a different drug the drug you are asking for.
+may be asked to try a different drug first before we will agree to cover the drug you are asking for.